RINEARN/exevalator/README.md

 In the above code, caches in each instances of Exevalator work well, so it runs about 100 times faster than the previous code.

+### If you need more speed, consider the use of "reeval( )" method

+When you want to re-evaluate (re-compute) the value of the same expression which is evaluated by "eval(expression)" method last time, you can also use "reeval( )" method instead of "eval".
+When you use "reeval" method, Exevalator can skip the detection of the change of the inputted expression from the cached expression.
+So it can work faster than "eval" method, in principle.

+For example, on benchmark programs bundled in this repository, "reeval" of C++ version of the Exevalator works about 1.4 times faster than "eval".
+For rust version, about 1.1 - 1.2 times faster.
+On the other hand, "reeval" probably gives no significant advantage on Java version and C# version.

 <a id="about-us"></a>